 Newport Academy residential programs for teens provide a safe and nurturing environment for girls to explore sensitive issues without distraction.
 Our program is designed to help teen girls learn how to claim their voice, accept constructive feedback, and develop self-esteem, without the pressure found in mixed-gender environments.
 Positive peer interaction helps adolescent girls cultivate healthy boundaries and develop strong relationships with other females.

 Gender-specific residential programs for young adults allow young men to focus on aspects of their recovery that might be difficult to discuss in dual-gender settings.
 This nurturing experience creates a space for compassion, trust, and camaraderie.
 We foster an environment where young adults can express themselves, discover their creative passions, and identify their next steps as they progress towards independent life.

 Newport Institute’s young women’s residential treatment program is an evidence-based, tailored approach to providing young women ages 18 to 27 with the foundation, treatment, and support they need to find a path forward—without the pressure found in mixed-gender groups.
 The expert staff at Newport Institute has extensive experience in relating to young women and treating the root causes of their symptoms.

 Know the Facts.

-Residential treatment requires an adequate period of time to generate lasting change.
-The minimal length of residential treatment depends on the type and extent of the adolescent’s problems, but studies show outcomes are better when a person stays in treatment for three months or more.
-NIH.gov
+Residential treatment for teens and young adults requires an adequate period of time to generate lasting change.
+The minimal length of residential treatment depends on the type and extent of the adolescent’s challenges, but studies show that outcomes are better when an individual stays in treatment for three months or more. nih.gov